Mother, attorney of teen punched by Coral Springs officer at mall speak out

 CORAL SPRINGS, FLA.
 (WSVN) - The mother and attorney of a teenage girl who was captured on cellphone video being beaten by an officer outside of a mall in Coral Springs are speaking out on the controversial arrest, but officials said the viral clip doesn’t tell the whole story.

 The video, recorded Thursday at Coral Square Mall, shows the 14-year-old girl face down on the ground, on top of her hands, as two Coral Springs Police officers try to handcuff her.
-During the confrontation, an officer could be seen punching the girl twice in the ribs.
+During the confrontation, an officer is seen punching the girl twice in the ribs.

 “Why are you hitting her?” a girl is heard screaming in the video.
+“She can’t do it.
+She can’t do that.
+Her hands underneath her.”

 The video has many in the community in an uproar.
-Speaking with 7News on Friday, the teen’s mother, Jessica Dennis, said watching her daughter being punched was heartbreaking.
+The teen’s mother, Jessica Dennis, spoke with 7News about the incident on Friday.

 “I’m angry.
 I would never expect this to happen,” she said.

-Dennis said the daughter was not seen in the video fighting back.
+Dennis said the daughter is not seen in the video fighting back.

 “She clearly wasn’t aggressive.
 Everyone could see she was laying there,” she said, “so I just want justice to be served.”

-Dennis has hired attorney Meeghan Moldof, who said the officer used excessive force during the arrest.
+Dennis and her daughter have hired attorney Meeghan Moldof, who said the officer used excessive force during the arrest.

 “It’s clear from the video that my client was on the ground.
-Her hands are on her belly, the officer’s knees are on her back, and he’s just gut-shotting her, like one after another,” said Moldof.
+Her hands are under her belly, the officer’s knees are on her back, and he’s just gut-shotting her, like one after another,” said Moldof.

 However, investigators said the video only shows the end of the story.

 Detectives said, due to early release from school, there were large groups of teens at the Coral Square mall on Thursday.
-The situation began after officers received a call about unruly teens who had been harassing other shoppers.
+The situation began after officers received a call about unruly teens who had been harassing and cursing other shoppers.

+“In one case, they actually were reported to have knocked over a small child, a 5-year-old child,” said Coral Springs Police Deputy Chief Brad McKeone.

 Police said the 14-year-old was seen pushing another teen.
 She and the other teens were issued a trespass warning and told not to return.

-However, police said, the group returned, and they arrested one of the male teens.
+Investigators said most of the teens left, but some stayed, including the girl seen on the video.

-After the teenage boy was arrested, they said the girl in the video began cursing and trying to incite the other teens.
+After a teenage boy was arrested, police said, the girl in the video began cursing and trying to incite the other teens.

-A statement issued by Coral Springs Police read, “Officers attempted to take her into custody, at which time she began to fight and resist arrest.
+A statement issued by Coral Springs Police reads, “Officers attempted to take her into custody, at which time she began to fight and resist arrest.
 Due to her stature and aggressive behavior, officers took her to the ground attempting to get her to release her fists.
 As seen in the video, she resisted arrest, and in order to have her comply, she was struck in the side to release her clenched fists.”

+“What you see on video is the officer delivering some strikes, distraction strikes to an area where she has her hands concealed underneath her,” said McKeone.
+“The officers don’t know what she may have in her possession.
+That’s a concern.”

 The teen was then taken into custody.

-The police statement goes on to say, “After she was handcuffed, and officers attempted to place her in the patrol car, she violently kicked one of the officers.”
+Shortly after, police said, she kicked a female officer in the stomach.

+McKeone said the actions of the officer in the video were not excessive.

+“The officers didn’t go there to take anybody into custody,” he said.
+“They went there for juvenile disturbance.
+They went there to restore some peace and order to the mall.”

 But Moldof said the teen’s behavior does not justify the officer’s actions.